KateMcRo/creativeJuice/README.md

 We wanted to make a practical application to help ignite creativity.
 This application offers a simple way to overcome a lack of inspiration.

-In the process of building this, we learned many lessons:
+In the process of building this, we learned many lessons which included the importance of:
-- The importance of branch management
+- Branch management
--
+- Coordinating the linking of all portions of the code
+- Troubleshooting problems/pivoting as a team

 ## User Story